giry-dev/mangrove-docs/docs/web-app/trade/common-issues-resolution.md

 </summary>
 It might be the case that the amount of gas or slippage you selected is too low.
 We encourage you to tweak those values and find out what works best.

-Remember: this is a testnet!
 We would love to hear your [feedback](./how-to-give-feedback.md) as well.

 </details>

 <details><summary>
-The approval amount for my limit orders seem odd - what is going on?
+The approval amount for my limit orders seems odd - what is going on?
 </summary>

 :::note TL;DR